srinidhibhat45/srinidhi-bhat-portfolio/README.md

 > The txt file: unused.txt contains unused, yet inclusive pieces of code for the website that you can copy paste to the index.html

 > Certain lines of code have commented out as needed.
 You can uncomment them at any time to suit your specifications.

+> Reach out to me at srinidhibhat45@gmail.com for any questions or queries